In nosedive, Qantas CEO Joyce may find path to safety

 The executive needs little help making a convincing case: losses from a domestic price war and international competition are piling up; Qantas is now worth only half what it was when Joyce took the helm in 2007; and its credit rating is now junk across the board.

-The A$2 billion cost savings and 5,000 job cuts Joyce announced on Thursday represent the airline’s most radical shake-up since it was privatised in 1995.
+The A$2 billion cost savings and 5,000 job cuts Joyce announced on Thursday represent the airline’s most radical shake-up since it was privatized in 1995.

 Yet Qantas still has plenty of cash to keep it afloat pending changes, as well as inevitable disputes with trade unions over cutting 15 percent of the carrier’s workforce.